 Starbucks demonstrated that you could copy the taste of a darker roast.
-Could it also be done with a lighter roasted higher-quality coffee?
+Could it also be done with a lighter-roasted, higher-quality coffee?
 Perhaps even single-origin coffee?
 Third-wave instant coffee?

 Meet Sudden Coffee and Joe Coffee

 This month, I’ve had the opportunity to taste the future of instant coffee, and I’m impressed.
-The article that I read many years ago that made the case that instant coffee could be great has come true.
+The article I read many years ago that made the case that instant coffee could be great has come true.

 Sudden Coffee